pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]

 ???
-Summary:
+Summary: arrays add an extra byte but allow you to iterate; use mappings where you can.
+Remember this only applies to storage variables.

-- arrays add an extra byte but allow you to iterate; use mappings where you can.
+If you need to manipulate a lot of data in a mapping, it's going to cost you.
+You might decide to use structures you can pull out into `memory` variables for manipulation in order to reduce `storage` writes.